Case Study 5: Restaurant Customer Seating Optimization

 Using ProcessModel’s optimization module called SimRunner, the consultant began by indicating his goal was to maximize the number of customers served, while minimizing the total number of tables used.
 Then, using scenario parameters he had created in the model, he specified a range of possible values for each table size.
 The system then ran as many experiments (or simulations) as needed to find the optimum number of tables of each size to reach the desired goal.

 It is important to note that the optimized table mixes were created specifically for use during peak hours.
 During times when the restaurant is not at maximum capacity, it is less important to use an optimized table mix as there is no shortage of available seating, regardless of each party’s size.

 Your 1st Assignment

-David Overton, CEO and Chairman of the Cheesecake Factory, is skeptical of any changes to his successful chain of restaurants.
+The CEO and Chairman of the Restaurant, is skeptical of any changes to his successful chain of restaurants.
 He has been made aware of your work in simulation and has now requested a presentation from your group.
 He wants to see proof that you can maximize the number of customers served and increase the revenue for a restaurant.
 You are only responsible for showing how you can change business during peak hours (blocks of 3 hours).
 He wants the bottom line:

 • How much can we increase our revenue during peak hours?